liferay/liferay-docs/devGuide/en/chapters/08-leveraging-the-mobile-sdk.markdown

 services and Liferay utilities.
 But how do you access custom portlet services?
 Does the Liferay Mobile SDK Eclipse plugin make that possible too?
 The answer is an emphatic *YES*.
-We'll show you how to configure your app to use custom portlet services, next.
+We'll show you how to configure your app to use custom portlet services next.

-### Configuring to Use Custom Portlet Services in your Android App [](id=configuring-to-use-custom-portlet-servic-liferay-portal-6-2-dev-guide-08-en)
+## Using Custom Portlet Services in your Android App

-The Liferay Mobile SDK gives you the ability to call your custom portlet services.
+The Liferay Mobile SDK makes it easier to call your custom portlet services.
 The Liferay Mobile SDK Builder that comes with our Eclipse plugin generates libraries that enable you to access your custom portlet's remote JSON web services.

-You can specify a running Liferay Portal instance in Eclipse, and Eclipse queries the server for all the remote APIs that are available to generate JAR files to access your custom portlet services.
+You can specify a running Liferay Portal instance in Eclipse, and Eclipse queries the server for all the remote APIs that are available to generate `.jar` files to access your custom portlet services.
 The Liferay Mobile SDK Eclipse plugin finds your custom services for you to select the ones you want to use in your app.
-The Mobile SDK Builder generates a JAR file and resource files that let you access the services in from your Android app.
+The Mobile SDK Builder generates a `.jar` file and resource files that let you access the services in from your Android app.

 Now that you know the basic gist of how the Mobile SDK Eclipse plugin generates custom portlet service access libraries, let's actually generate them for an existing Android app.

-Right-click your Android app project in the *Package Explorer* and select *Configure* &rarr; *Generate services for Liferay custom portlets*.
+Right-click your Android app project in the Package Explorer and select *Configure* &rarr; *Generate services for Liferay custom portlets*.
 This opens a wizard where you'll specify your running portal server.